paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-005-functions-and-powers.md

 Pub.
 L. 107–295, title III, § 345, Nov.
 25, 2002, 116 Stat.
 2106, provided that: “(a) Findings.—The Congress finds the following:“(1) The Great Lakes are home to more than 400 lighthouses.
 One hundred and twenty of these maritime landmarks are in the State of Michigan. “(2) Lighthouses are an important part of Great Lakes culture and stand as a testament to the importance of shipping in the region’s political, economic, and social history. “(3) Advances in navigation technology have made many Great Lakes lighthouses obsolete.
 In Michigan alone, approximately 70 lighthouses will be designated as excess property of the Federal Government and will be transferred to the General Services Administration for disposal. “(4) Unfortunately, the Federal property disposal process is confusing, complicated, and not well-suited to disposal of historic lighthouses or to facilitate transfers to nonprofit organizations.
 This is especially troubling because, in many cases, local nonprofit historical organizations have dedicated tremendous resources to preserving and maintaining Great Lakes lighthouses. “(5) If Great Lakes lighthouses disappear, the public will be unaware of an important chapter in Great Lakes history. “(6) The National Trust for Historic Preservation has placed Michigan lighthouses on their list of Most Endangered Historic Places. “(b) Assistance for Great Lakes Lighthouse Preservation Efforts.—The Secretary of the department in which the Coast Guard is operating, may—“(1) continue to offer advice and technical assistance to organizations in the Great Lakes region that are dedicated to lighthouse stewardship; and “(2) promptly release information regarding the timing of designations of Coast Guard lighthouses on the Great Lakes as excess to the needs of the Coast Guard, to enable those organizations to mobilize and be prepared to take appropriate action with respect to the disposal of those properties.”

 #### VHF Communications Services
 Pub.
 L. 107–295, title IV, § 406, Nov.
 25, 2002, 116 Stat.
-2116, provided that: “(a) The Secretary of the department in which the Coast Guard is operating may authorize a person providing commercial VHF communications services to place commercial VHF communications equipment on real property under the administrative control of the Coast Guard (including towers) subject to any terms agreed to by the parties.
-The Secretary and that commercial VHF communications service provider also may enter into an agreement providing for VHF communications services to the Coast Guard (including digital selective calling and radio direction finding services) at a discounted rate or price based on providing such access to real property under the administrative control of the Coast Guard. “(b) Commercial VHF communication equipment placed on real property under the administrative control of the Coast Guard under this section shall not interfere in any manner with any current or future Coast Guard communication equipment. “(c) Nothing in this section shall affect the rights or obligations of the United States under section 704(c) of the Telecommunications Act of 1996 [Pub.
+2116, which permitted the Secretary of the department in which the Coast Guard is operating to authorize placement of commercial VHF communications equipment on real property under the administrative control of the Coast Guard, was redesignated as [section 720 of this title](./chapter-007-cooperation.md#section-720) and transferred to appear after [section 719 of this title](./chapter-007-cooperation.md#section-719) by Pub.
+L. 116–283, div.
+G, title LVXXXV [LXXXV], § 8501(a)(2), Jan.
+1, 2021, 134 Stat.
+4745.

+“(b) Commercial VHF communication equipment placed on real property under the administrative control of the Coast Guard under this section shall not interfere in any manner with any current or future Coast Guard communication equipment.

+“(c) Nothing in this section shall affect the rights or obligations of the United States under section 704(c) of the Telecommunications Act of 1996 [Pub.
 L. 104–104] ([47 U.S.C.
 332](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title47-section332&num=0&edition=prelim) note) with respect to the availability of property or under section 359(d) of the Communications Act of 1934 ([47 U.S.C.
 357(d)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title47-section357/d&num=0&edition=prelim)) with respect to charges for transmission of distress messages.”

 #### Purchase of American-Made Equipment and Products; Notice to Recipients of Assistance
 Pub.
 L. 104–324, title XI, § 1127, Oct.
 19, 1996, 110 Stat.
 3983, provided that: “(a) Purchase of American-Made Equipment and Products.—It is the sense of the Congress that, to the greatest extent practicable, all equipment and products purchased with funds made available under this Act [see Tables for classification] should be American-made. “(b) Notice to Recipients of Assistance.—In providing financial assistance under this Act, the official responsible for providing the assistance, to the greatest extent practicable, shall provide to each recipient of the assistance a notice describing the statement made in subsection (a) by the Congress.”